Updated Information for Human Cell, Tissue, or Cellular or Tissue-based Product (HCT/P) Establishments Regarding the COVID-19 Pandemic

-FDA continues to work closely with CDC and other federal and international agencies to monitor the evolving outbreak of the 2019 coronavirus that was first identified in Wuhan, Hubei Province, China.
-The virus has been named “SARS-CoV-2” and the disease it causes has been named coronavirus disease 2019 (abbreviated COVID-19).
-While respiratory viruses, in general, are not known to be transmitted by implantation, transplantation, infusion, or transfer of human cells, tissues, or cellular or tissue-based products (HCT/Ps), the potential for transmission of COVID-19 by HCT/Ps is unknown at this time.
-There have been no reported cases of transmission of COVID-19 via these products.
+FDA continues to work closely with CDC and other federal and international agencies to monitor the coronavirus disease 2019 (COVID-19) pandemic caused by the virus, SARS-CoV-2.
+Respiratory viruses, in general, are not known to be transmitted by implantation, transplantation, infusion, or transfer of human cells, tissues, or cellular or tissue-based products (HCT/Ps).
+To date, there have been no reported cases of transmission of COVID-19 via these products.

 Routine screening measures are already in place for evaluating clinical evidence of infection in HCT/P donors.

-FDA is aware that some HCT/P establishments in the U.S. are considering additional donor screening and testing measures in response to the COVID-19 outbreak.
+FDA is aware that some HCT/P establishments in the U.S. are considering additional donor screening and testing measures in response to the COVID-19 pandemic.

-The HCT/P establishment’s responsible person must evaluate a prospective donor and determine eligibility (21 CFR 1271.50).
-Based on the limited information available at this time, establishments may wish to consider, whether, in the 28 days prior to HCT/P recovery, the donor
+The HCT/P establishment’s responsible person must determine and document the eligibility of a cell or tissue donor (21 CFR 1271.50).
+Based on information available at this time, establishments may wish to consider, whether, in the 28 days prior to HCT/P recovery, the donor

 - cared for, lived with, or otherwise had close contact with individuals diagnosed with or suspected of having COVID-19 infection; or

-- been diagnosed with or suspected of having COVID-19 infection.
+- had been diagnosed with or suspected of having COVID-19 infection; or

 FDA will continue to monitor the situation and will issue updates as information becomes available.